aerian-studios/modern-js-workshop/week06/readme.md

 Let me stress right now, you shouldn't do this if you don't feel comfortable with it.
-You could make the biggest difference to the extensibility, testability and reusability of your code by simply focussing on those 3 sponges above, but if you want to follow the :rabbit: down this deep dark hole you've just discovered...
+You could make the biggest difference to the extensibility, testability and reusability of your code by simply focussing on those 3 sponges above.

+...Nevertheless, just for the sake of argument, if you want to follow the :rabbit: down this deep dark hole you've just discovered...

 ### Welcome to Higher Order Functions

-What now?
+High what now?
 Higher Order Functions, it's just a fancy way of saying that you can pass a function as a parameter to another function, or that a function can return a function.
 This is just a feature of javascript, but combined with our 3 sponges, we can start doing something very interesting.